jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 was as plainly furnished.
 A camp-bed, a small wooden shelf full of books, mostly of a technical character, an armchair beside the bed, a plain wooden chair against the wall, a round table, and a large iron safe were the principal things which met

-### ADVENTURE VIII.
-THE ADVENTURE OF THE SPECKLED BAND 127

 the eye.
 Holmes walked slowly round and examined each and all of them with the keenest interest.